homelabos/homelabos/README.md

 machine's host file (usually `/etc/hosts`).
 Now you should be able to access http://servicename.localhost:2280/ where `servicename` is the name of any services you have enabled in `config.yml`.
 If you make changes to the Ansible scripts you can run `make provision` to run them again.

+To run just one set of tags you can do something like `ansible-playbook --extra-vars="@config.yml" -i inventory -t tinc-nginx playbook.homelabos.yml`

 ### Working locally on the documentation